 DISCLAIMER: Caudwell LymeCo charity shares public domain information, which it believes to be reliable, in good faith.
-It should never replace the advice of a qualified physician with a license to practise medicine.
+Caudwell LymeCo does not offer medical advice.
+You should always seek the advice of a suitably qualified doctor with a license to practise medicine and you should not follow medical advice from an unqualified or unregistered person.
 If you believe any information on this website to be incorrect, you are invited to contact the charity using the Contact page.

 - Can Lyme disease go away by itself?